 Bank of America Premium Rewards Credit Card

 With the Bank of America® Premium Rewards® credit card, you can earn 2 points per dollar on travel and dining purchases and 1.5 points per dollar on everything else.
-Additionally, you can earn 2 points per dollar on grocery purchases through the end of 2021.
-There’s a $95 annual fee, but it can easily be justified if you can take advantage of the $100 annual statement credit for airline incidentals.
+There’s a $95 annual fee, but it can easily be justified if you can take advantage of the up to $100 annual statement credit for airline incidentals.

 The card provides options for rewards redemption, including redeeming for a credit to a qualifying cash management or 529 account with Merrill Lynch.